charliewhitfield/ivoyager_table_importer/README.md

 * '1.0010' (5 significant digits)
 * '0.0010' (2 significant digits)
 * Any number prefixed with '~' will be interpreted as a 'zero-precision' number (0 significant digits).
 Our Planetarium displays these as, for example, '~1 km'.

- (Note again that Excel and many other editors will modify cells that it thinks are numbers and ruin precision!)

 ## DB_ENTITIES_MOD Format